microsoft/satellite-imagery-labeling-tool/docs/Labeler.md

 If the filter option for class and source properties is not checked, all properties in the features will be exported, including any properties that existed on imported features.

 **NOTE:** The administrator may overrise the `class` and `secondary_class` property names in the project builder tool.
 This will cause the output of the labeling tool to use the administrator specified property names.

+## Power tools

+The power tools section includes a set of advanced tools that more regular users of these tools may find useful.

+### Multi delete buttons

+Easily delete multiple shapes on the map.

+- Rectangle delete - Click this button, then draw a rectangle to delete all intersecting shapes.
+- Polygon delete - Click this button, then draw a polygon to delete all intersecting shapes.

+### Shift data tool

+This tool lets you move the shapes a subset of the shapes on the map easily.
+Simply select what data from the dropdown you want to shift and then click the arrow buttons to shift the shapes one pixel in the direction of the buttons arrow.
+Press and hold down the button to continuously shift the data until you release the button.
+This tool is useful when importing data that doesn't align with your projects primary imagery source.